zafarella/OSX-RAMDisk/README.md

 Supported apps (you can add yours):

-1. IntelliJ Idea 14
+* IntelliJ Idea 14

-1. Google Chrome
+* Google Chrome

-1. Google Canary
+* Google Canary

-1. Safari
+* Safari

-1. iTunes
+* iTunes

-1. todo: Android studio
+* todo: Android studio

-1. your_app_goes_here
+* your_app_goes_here

 The IntelliJ Idea is really fast after this.
 Be warned that for large projects you will need to have larger RAM Disk.
+I don't have exact numbers, sorry.

 If you observing performance degradation - revise how much memory you are using and may be adding more can help.
 By default script will create 4Gb RAM disk.
 If you need to change the size - edit createRAMDiskandMoveCaches.sh